-Kellett shield – 26th May 2018
+Kellett shield – cancelled in 2020

 The Kellett Shield was donated to the CYCA Youth Sailing Academy in 1993 by Australian Sailing Board Member, David Kellett.
 This fleet racing event, is the culmination of the development of crew work and communication skills for the CYCA Advanced Squad each year.
 The format for the event consists of a maximum of six races with crews rotating through each position.

 Created in 2001 as a way to help identify and build youth sailors experience in fleet racing events, the Interclub Challenge is a fleet racing series contested by the Cruising Yacht Club of Australia, Royal Prince Alfred Yacht Club, Newcastle Cruising Yacht Club and Royal Sydney Yacht Squadron with each club hosting a stage of the series.
 Each stage consists of up to two teams from each club, participating in a maximum of six races per stage.

 Supported by CYCA member, Dean Harrigan, the Captain John Piper Regatta is a two day match racing grade 4 event hosted in July.
-Entries are open to teams in the youth category (Under 23) and provides the ideal training platform for teams participating in the 2018/19 youth match racing circuit which begins in August.
+Entries are open to teams in the youth category (Under 23) and provides the ideal training platform for teams participating in the 2019/20 youth match racing circuit which begins in August.

-Club Marine NSW Youth Championship – 4-5 August 2018
+Club Marine NSW Youth Match Racing Championship

-Since its inception in 2001, the CYCA has hosted every NSW Youth Match Racing Championship with naming rights sponsor, Club Marine, joining the event in 2004.
-This two day, World Sailing Grade 4 event is hosted over the first weekend in August each year.
+Since its inception in 2001, the CYCA has hosted every NSW Youth Match Racing Championship with Club Marine continuing on as the naming rights sponsor for the event since 2004.
+This two day, World Sailing Grade 4 event is hosted in August each year.
 Only two yacht clubs have ever won the trophy, with Hunter Academy Sport winning the inaugural event.
-Since then the CYCA has won the past 15 events.
+Since then the CYCA has won the past 16 events.

-CYCA Women’s Match Racing Regatta – 1-2 September 2018
+John Messenger Women’s Match Racing Regatta

-Musto International Youth Match Racing Regatta – 26-30 November 2018
+Musto International Youth Match Racing Regatta – 23 – 27 November

-The CYCA Youth Sailing Academy’s premier event, the Musto International, concludes the regatta season for 2018 in November.
-This is the 17th year of this highly competitive youth match racing event which is now well established on the international circuit.
+The CYCA Youth Sailing Academy’s premier event, the Musto International, concludes the regatta season for 2019 in November.
+This is the 19th year of this highly competitive youth match racing event which is now well established on the international circuit.
 With up to 12 teams invited, this World Sailing Grade 2 event regularly features entries from Australia, New Zealand, Sweden, The Netherlands, Japan, France and the United States of America.
 Competitors will compete for the coveted perpetual trophy – ‘The Joy Ride Trophy’, which was named after Gary McPike who was an International Umpire who provided great support to the CYCA Youth Sailing Academy.